 Ear piercings are permitted but only small studs may be worn which must be removed during all PE lessons sports activities.
 The jewellery remains the responsibility of the child if removed during the school day.
 The jewellery must be removed by the child themselves or covered with a plaster during PE & sports activities.

 Large hair accessories / fashion items are not permitted and are not part of the school uniform.
 Long hair should be tied up.

-The non-school uniform day for them is Thursday 15th July.
+The non-school uniform day for them is Friday 8th December.